friedrich-de/AnimecardsWebsite/docs/yomichansetup.md

 AnkiConnect: <https://ankiweb.net/shared/info/2055492159>

-In order to let Yomichan interact with Anki you need the AnkiConnect plugin.
+In order to let Yomitan interact with Anki you need the AnkiConnect plugin.

 Tools → Add-ons → Get Add-ons → Code: 2055492159 → OK → Restart Anki after installation

 ---

-## Install dictionaries for Yomichan
+## Install dictionaries for Yomitan

-Yomichan supports a number of different dictionaries a couple of which you can find [here](https://foosoft.net/projects/yomichan/index.html#dictionaries).
+Yomitan supports a number of different dictionaries a couple of which you can find [here](https://foosoft.net/projects/yomichan/index.html#dictionaries).
 I recommend you start by installing the
 following: